mklemme/iterators_lab/README.md

 #### forEach

+##### MDN version

 forEach executes the provided callback once for each element present in the array in ascending order.
 It is not invoked for indexes that have been deleted or elided.
 However, it is executed for elements that are present and have the value undefined.

 My Version:
 Loops over an array and executes an attached function

+##### Example:
     var friends = ["Markus", "Tim", "Ilias", "Elie"];

     // old way, with a for loop